 Who says your voice doesn’t matter?
 Not us.
-For over 15 years, the Mayor’s Youth Council (MYC) has been hitting the mark when it comes to bringing young people together to make a change.
+For 25 years, the Mayor’s Youth Council (MYC) has been bringing young people together to make a change.

-The Mayor’s Youth Council consists of high school students from public and private schools across Nashville and is sponsored by the Mayor’s Office.
+The Mayor’s Youth Council is a group of high school students from public and private schools across Nashville and is sponsored by the Mayor’s Office.
 We seek to have one student from every high school in Nashville.
-The MYC holds weekly meetings on Mondays at Oasis and meets with the Mayor twice a year.
+MYC holds weekly meetings on Mondays at Oasis and meets with the Mayor at least twice a year.

-As a member of the Mayor’s Youth Council, you are a leader in confronting the most challenging issues our city faces.
+As a member of MYC, you are a leader in confronting the most challenging issues our city faces.
 Here’s how:

 • Connecting with government officials